 Transposing instruments, such as the B-flat trumpet or E-flat alto sax, sound lower, or higher than their written pitch.
 MuseScore has a number of features to facilitate the scoring of these instruments.

-MuseScore's default viewing mode shows the musical notation in written pitch, but you can chose to display the score in concert pitch instead.
+MuseScore's default viewing mode shows the musical notation in written pitch, but you can choose to display the score in concert pitch instead.
 In the latter mode, the musical notation of all instruments matches the actual pitches that you hear on playback.

 You should ensure that the Concert pitch button is OFF before printing the main score or any parts.